Simple-Press/simple-press/README.md

 To get started right away, just download the fully built plugin from [WordPress.org](https://wordpress.org/plugins/simplepress)

 For development, you can just edit the files directly.
 There is no extensive or complicated build process required.
-However, you do have to minify the JS and CSS files when not running in debug mode but that's it!
+However, you do have to minify the JS and CSS files when not running in debug mode, but that's it!

 ### Dependencies